 But the real trick to a lot of those places, or even places like model homes and homes in magazines, is that they don’t have a lot of clutter.
 You often feel less stress at a hotel or vacation home because it’s usually not cluttered and kept tidy.
 However, in many cases, places like model homes, hotels, and vacation homes aren’t nearly as clean as you might think…or even hope, for that matter.

 Model homes or perhaps that “neat freak” friend or relative of yours may not clean as much as you think, or the house may not be as immaculate as you think.
-They just have less clutter out and/or an efficient cleaning routine.
+They just have less clutter out and/or an efficient weekly or monthly cleaning chores.

 5. Cleaning your home seems to take forever or can feel impossible to maintain.

 Feeling like you have to clean your home often is one thing, but it’s an entirely different fiasco when you feel like it takes forever too.
 While this can be due to cleaning habits, or maybe lack thereof, it’s often the result of having too much clutter.

 You can drastically reduce the amount of time it takes to clean a room, whether routine cleaning or deep cleaning, just by reducing the amount of clutter within it.
 That’s whether you’re dealing with the kitchen, bathroom, bedroom, living room, garage, etc.

 My true cleaning eye-opener was when I went on a massive declutterfest during and after a move.
 Not long after, I saw how much faster and easier everything was, from my daily or weekly routines to my spring/seasonal cleaning.

 It basically cut my time for each room in half, if not more than that.
 So I decided to keep on decluttering regularly, eventually adding in easy maintenance cleaning routines and tweaking things until it worked for my situation.